flutter/website/get-started/codelab/index.md

 You’ll implement a simple mobile app that generates proposed names for a startup company.
 The user can select and unselect names, saving the best ones.
-The code lazily generates ten names at a time.
+The code lazily generates names.
-As the user scrolls, new batches of names are generated.
+As the user scrolls, more names are generated.
-The user can scroll forever, with new names being continually generated.
+There is no limit to how far a user can scroll.

-The animated GIF shows how the app works at the completion of part 1:
+The animated GIF shows how the app works at the completion of Part 1.

 <div class="whats-the-point" markdown="1">
   <h4>What you’ll learn in part 1</h4>